busbyjon/vagrant-php53/README.md

 vagrant up
 ```

+and then put your code in the ```project``` directory and goto:

-Visit http://localhost:8000/ in a web browser
+http://localhost:8000/ in a web browser